Mrian07/Proyeksi/docs/release-notes/5-0-6/README.md

     [\#22270](https://community.openproject.org/work_packages/22270/activity)).
   - The accessibility has been improved in several places.

-OpenProject 5.0.6 also includes a new icon set ([\#21603](https://community.openproject.org/work_packages/21603/activity)).
+ProyeksiApp 5.0.6 also includes a new icon set ([\#21603](https://community.openproject.org/work_packages/21603/activity)).

 Changing a work packages assignee and responsible works significantly